roc-lang/roc/TUTORIAL.md

 1. An input list
 2. A function that will be called on each element of that list

-It then returns a list which it creates by calling the given function on each element in the input the list.
+It then returns a list which it creates by calling the given function on each element in the input list.
 In this example, `List.map` calls the function `\num -> num * 2` on each element in `[ 1, 2, 3 ]` to get a new list of `[ 2, 4, 6 ]`.

 We can also give `List.map` a named function, instead of an anonymous one: